Frosh Trip 2023

 Base Camp Trips: Leader Eligibility - leaders who have led a Frosh Trip before or who have completed an LTT

 We are planning for the majority of OA groups to be basecamp trips this year.
-Hiking Basecamp trips will stay at group campsites in the middle of a state park, similar to the recent LTTs in Harriman and the Delaware Water Gap.
+Hiking Basecamp trips will stay at group campsites in the middle of a state park, similar to the LTTs in Harriman and the Delaware Water Gap.
 Each day, you will head out for a new adventure, doing day hikes through the park, only carrying a light backpack (water, lunch, etc.).
 You may also spend a day canoeing/kayaking on a lake near the campground.
-We’re really excited about these trip options because you get the joy of being fully immersed in the outdoors but none of the stress of getting to camp after dark and searching for an adequate tarp site.
+We’re really excited about these trip options because you get the joy of being fully immersed in the outdoors and with a more relaxed dailyy schedule.
 Basecamp groups will sleep under tents or tarps at their assigned campgrounds and do all of the group cooking over stoves.
 There will be toilets, running water, and some may have shower facilities.

 Backcountry Trips: Leader Eligibility - leaders who have completed an LTT

-We plan to have a few backcountry trips in the regions whose regulations allow for our larger group size.
+We plan to have a backcountry trips in the regions whose regulations allow for our larger group size.
 Trips may be backpacking (with a full backpacking backpack) in a state park or canoeing on the flatwater section of the Delaware River.
 Each day, the group will travel to a new campsite, transporting all of their belongings with them.
-Similar to basecamp trips, backcountry trips will sleep under a large tarp and do all of their cooking outdoors as a group at the campsite.
+Backcountry trips will sleep under a tarps or in tents and do all of their cooking outdoors as a group at the campsite.

-There will be a small number of trips that will be day trips.
-Taking the “best of the best” from Frosh Trip 2021, our updated “bus trips” will explore the outdoor spaces that got the best reviews from Leaders and Participants last year.
-There will also be a few groups that stay in and around Princeton (in order to accommodate those who may need to access campus resources during the time of the trip) and get a truly multidisciplinary experience—yoga, canoeing, climbing, biking, etc. For these trips, you will sleep on campus each night.
-Some meals will be eaten in the dining halls on campus and others will be picnics outdoors.
+There will be a small number of trips that will be local day trips in the Princeton area.
+Taking the “best of the best” from Frosh Trip 2022, our updated local trips will explore the outdoor spaces that got the best reviews from Leaders and Participants last year.
+This will be a truly multidisciplinary experience—hiking, yoga, canoeing, climbing, biking, etc. For these trips, you will sleep on campus each night.
+Breakfast and dinner will be in the dining halls with lunnches out on the trail.

 Being an Orientation Leader is a significant responsibility.
 All OA Orientation Leaders are required to: